sylhare/Type-on-Strap/pages/report/executivesummary.md

 - **There is no standard pathway into careers in this ecosystem, and there are many self-taught techies who play important roles across government, nonprofit, and movement tech work.** A few practitioners described a mismatch between job requirements for Computer Science degrees and the skills that are really needed.
 To read more about practitioner pathways, see the Pathways/ Education/Career section of the full report.
 - **Many different roles are necessary for the successful integration of technology in social change work.** Successful technology use in government, nonprofits, community-based organizations, and social justice movements does not exclusively, or even primarily, depend on software developers.
 Designers, project leads, community managers, researchers, communicators, and co-design facilitators are examples of other key tech roles that are important to success.
 Most crucially, practitioners emphasized that tech projects ought to include and/or be led by people with lived experiences that the projects aim to address.
 - **Supportive individuals (62%); conferences (40%); and fellowships, internships, and mentors (18%) are all key onramps to this work.** The most frequent form of support mentioned by interviewees was supportive individuals (62%), followed by conferences (40%).
 However, participants also said that conferences are expensive, and that most have a long way to go in order to become inclusive, accessible, and affordable spaces that are welcoming to all.
-- **A small but growing number of formal educational programs are available to train people for careers focused on building, using, or engaging with tech- nology for social justice and/or the public interest.** For example, we gathered this spreadsheet of educational resources: [http://bit.ly/t4sj-ed-programs](http://bit.ly/t4sj-ed-programs).
-Par- ticipants noted that informal and community-based education is also import- ant.
+- **A small but growing number of formal educational programs are available to train people for careers focused on building, using, or engaging with technology for social justice and/or the public interest.** For example, we gathered this spreadsheet of educational resources: [http://bit.ly/t4sj-ed-programs](http://bit.ly/t4sj-ed-programs).
+Participants noted that informal and community-based education is also important.
 Additionally, 10% of participants mentioned that tech bootcamps, hacker/ makerspaces, and tech meetups are potentially valuable spaces.
 However, most educational spaces and programs, whether formal or informal, do not yet teach an ethics- or values-driven approach to tech, and tend to replicate the sexist, racist, solutionist culture of the mainstream technology sector.
 - **50% of participants mentioned structural, institutional, and interpersonal barriers in this ecosystem.** Participants described racism (33%), sexism (33%), transphobia (10%), ageism against older practitioners in the tech industry and against younger people in civil service (9%), classism (9%), and homophobia (8%).
 Discrimination based on race, class, gender identity, sexual orientation, disability, and their intersections lead to practitioners feeling unsafe, and make it difficult for some to continue working within this ecosystem.
 Other barriers include difficulty finding community (29%), a lack of tech integration with core organizational work (22%), difficulty accessing educational programs (14%), and high participation costs.
 - **Many women experience sexism in this work, just as in the broader tech sector.** Ten percent of study participants mentioned transphobia as a barrier.
 A few described racism, classism, and/or other forms of discrimination.